 10 Tips for Writing a Great Purchase Offer in a Seller's Market

 Seller's markets exist when there are a lot of buyers competing for a low inventory of active listings.
-It’s not unusual for a home with all the bells and whistles to draw offers from more than one buyer.
-When this happens, the house often sells for more than list price.
-But the price isn’t everything to a seller.
+It isn't unusual for a home with all the bells and whistles to draw offers from more than one buyer.
+When this happens, the house often sells for more than list price, but the price isn’t everything to a seller.
 There are other factors.
-If you are trying to buy a home in a seller’s market, here are ten tips to help you write that winning purchase offer and beat out the competition.
+If you are trying to buy a home in a seller’s market, here are 10 tips to help you write that winning purchase offer and beat out the competition.

 Submit a Preapproval Letter With Your Offer

 A lender’s letter that says your credit rating has been examined and you can afford to buy the home carries a lot of weight.
-It tells the seller that you are serious and qualified.
-It says you are ready to purchase and have already committed to a lender.
+It tells the seller that you are serious and qualified—you are ready to purchase, and you have already committed to a lender.
 If the seller has a higher offer from a buyer without a preapproval letter, your offer will likely win.